phughlett/spotify-project-one/README.md

 ## Installation

-1. Clone the directory to work with.
+1. Clone the directory to your work station.
-2. 'npm install' in your console.
+2. Run `npm install` in your console to install the necessary dependencies.
-3. 'npm start' in your console.
+3. Run `npm start` in your console to start the React server.
+4. Go to [https://localhost:3000](https://localhost:3000) on the same workstation to view the application.

 ## Usage

 This can be picked up and utilized to simply browse through Artists, follow them onto your own account, or simply browse your own Artists, Playlists, and Albums.
+The application does not provide any specific function or purpose, except to show the capabilities of React.js and how it interacts with the Spotify Web API.
+The application allows a user to search new music and also view their own library.